glyh/on_pal/README.md

 - Prioritization: Correctness > **Readability** > **Extensibility** > Performance
 - **Extenable through** Zig/C
 - The language is **always available** all the time, just like Smalltalk and Lisp.
+- Type system that doesn't get in your way, with develop experience as close to dynamically typed as possible.

 # Rationale: Why yet another langauge